Callme-Ishmael/MPhys/README.md

 PanScales also places this discussion in the context of Lund planes.
 In their setup, a Lund plane parametrization is introduced to organize emissions according to their transverse momentum and energy fraction.
 Each point on the Lund plane corresponds to an emission characterized by:

-\[
+$$
 \log\left(\frac{1}{\theta}\right), \quad \log(z\theta)
-\]
+$$

 where \( \theta \) is the angle between the emitting and emitted parton, and \( z \) is the energy fraction.
 Spin correlations manifest as modulations across the Lund plane, particularly visible when emissions are symmetric in energy fraction and at moderate angles.

-Thus, both in Richardson and PanScales, spin correlations are not simply an "on/off" effect but are **modulated depending on the kinematics** of the splittings.
-The maximal sensitivity is in configurations where splittings are symmetric in energy sharing, and small in asymmetric emissions.
+Thus, both in Richardson and PanScales, spin correlations are not simply an "on/off" effect but are modulated depending on the kinematics of the splittings.
+The maximal sensitivity is in configurations where splittings are symmetric in energy sharing, and suppressed in strongly asymmetric emissions.

 In our case, applying these methods to \( H \to gg \) or \( H \to b\bar{b} \), we must carefully account for the energy fractions of the subsequent splittings and their angular distributions, as spin correlations will be strongest only in specific regions of phase space.